-Make yummy real food.
+4. Make yummy real food.
 Don’t just eat carrot sticks all day, there are so many amazing recipes full of flavor out there.
-Click here
+Click here to view some.

 5. Eat what your children are eating.
 Dont have adults food and kids food.
 Your children will always want to eat what you eat so eat healthy yourself and they will follow.

 6. Don’t worry about offending anyone.
 If you don’t want your child to have a piece of cake at a party, don’t make a scene.
 Just make sure you pack an alternative so your child doesn’t feel like they’re missing out.